Medieval Moldova Tour | 4-day tour in Moldova and Romania

 Your tour guide will pick you up from the hotel and your 4-day journey will begin.
 You will spend the first day of your tour in Bukovina, a remarkable region filled with traditional houses and locals that seem to be living in another era.

 Bukovina is the land of the Painted Monasteries, and your first destination is Voronet, commonly called the ”Sistine Chapel of the East”.
 The frescoes of the monastery are dominated by intense shades of blue, and the southern wall depicts the best-preserved ”Last Judgement” fresco in Romania.
-The monastery was built in 1488 by Stephen the Great in order to commemorate the victory one of his victories against the Ottoman Empire.
+The monastery was built in 1488 by Stephen the Great in order to commemorate one of his victories against the Ottoman Empire.

 Next up you will visit Moldovița, one of the last two monasteries in Bukovina that were built with an open porch, a hidden room built above the burial vault, and with Gothic-style windows and walls.
 The frescoes of the monastery were painted in 1537, with predominantly yellow and blue paintings.
 Some of the most important mural paintings are the ”Tree of Jesse” and the ”Siege of Constantinople”.